The Web address of this

 routine or trivial to you can be very important to a child, and vice versa!

-Check each of you for significant emotional, physical, and
+In important situations, check each of you for significant emotional, physical, and

 common invisible distraction is

-Option - teach kids about
+enough, teach kids about

 personality subselves or "inner voices" and inner conflicts at an age-appropriate level.
 This